investindex/Advanced/README.md

 Reinsurance is insurance that is purchased by an insurance company, to expand the client base they can insure while responsibly managing risk.
 Losses due to insured events like earthquakes and hurricanes are expected to be highly distinct from stock market downturns.
 Catastrophe bonds, commonly shortened to cat bonds, are bonds that reward investors when insured disasters do not occur.
 A good reinsurance fund is diversified across many sources of risk, of which cat bonds are only one.
 The fund they recommend for reinsurance is SRRIX.

 From an expected value standpoint, people are willing to overpay for hedges against catastrophic outcomes and for lottery equivalents: opportunities for extreme upside.
 In other words, it is profitable to sell volatility.
 They refer to this risk premium as the variance risk premium (VRP).
 Short vol strategies tend to be quite risky.
-An investor who sells options on equities will tend to suffer large drawdowns in the worst economic periods, when most people aren't capable of accepting extra risk.
+An investor who sells options on equities will suffer large drawdowns in the worst economic periods, when most people aren't capable of accepting extra risk.
 They recommend AVRPX, which runs short vol strategies across global markets and multiple asset classes.

+Long-short risk premia strategies allow an investor to profit by taking a long position on certain assets with a higher expected return, and a short position on others with a lower expected return.
+A portfolio that is long value stocks and short growth stocks is expected to have positive returns with low correlation to stocks and bonds.
+QSPRX is the fund they recommend for risk premia strategies across multiple asset classes.

+Time-series momentum, or trend-following, is generally implemented using futures, leading to the broad category of "managed futures".
+As discussed above, trend-following across multiple asset classes has returns with very low correlation to stocks and bonds.
+They recommend [AQMRX](https://funds.aqr.com/Funds/Alternatives/AQR-Managed-Futures-Strategy-Fund/AQMRX) and [QMHRX](https://funds.aqr.com/Funds/Alternatives/AQR-Managed-Futures-Strategy-HV-Fund/QMHRX), which are AQR funds with high minimum investments.

 [More incoming here]